ua-gist-open-source/github-branch/README.md

 Be sure to give a description so that the *Reviewer* knows what you are creating, fixing, deleting, or improving.
 When you submit your Pull Request you will see that a Review is required and that Merging is blocked.

 3. Once you have created your *Pull Request*, let the instructor know and thet will review it.
 You should receive a notification (See your [Settings](https://github.com/settings/notifications))

+4. **Important!
+DO NOT MERGE**.
+The instructor will only be grading assignments when they have _Open_ Pull Requests.